zeroluck/docs/sources/admin-guide/deployment/index.md

 # Available Components
 When you deploy the Gluu Server, you will have the opportunity to specify which of the following softwares you want deployed on your server:

 __oxAuth:*__ oxAuth provides endpoints for an OpenID Connect Identity Provider (IDP) and an UMA Authorization Server (AS).
-Both OpenID Connect and UMA are standard profiles of OAuth 2.0.
+Both OpenID Connect and UMA are standard profiles of OAuth 2.0, used for single sign-on (SSO) and web and API access management, respectively.
 __oxTrust:*__ oxTrust is the graphical user interface that is used for server management.
 __LDAP:*__ The Gluu Server ships with a fork of the OpenDJ LDAP server.
 It is used to store attributes and server configurations locally.
 __Apache 2 web server:*__ Apache 2 serves the web server for the Gluu Server.
 Without Apache 2, it's not possible to see the hostname from a browser.